chanced/jsonpointer/README.md

 Finally, all errors have associated Err instances that are wrapped, such as `ErrMalformedToken`, `ErrInvalidKeyType`, and so on.

 See [errors.go for further details on errors](https://github.com/chanced/jsonpointer/blob/main/errors.go).

-## Motivation

-jsonpointer was built to support [github.com/chanced/openapi](https://github.com/chanced/openapi) but it may be useful for others so it has been released as an independent package.

 ## Contributions & Issues